Analysis | The GOP push to revisit 2020 has worrisome implications for future elections

 For some Americans, the 2020 election isn’t over, as unsubstantiated claims of fraud or widespread irregularities prompt continuing efforts to reexamine ballots and voting machines.

-Most noted has been the audit in Arizona’s Maricopa County, which has become a template for people who have bought into Trump’s false claims.
+Most noted has been the audit in Arizona’s Maricopa County, which has become a template for people who have bought into the former president’s false claims.

 The recount, ordered by the Republican-controlled state Senate and conducted by an outside company, resumed last week amid acrimony over how it is being carried out.
-It has been condemned in the strongest possible terms by, among others, the Republican-controlled Maricopa County Commission, which urged that it be shut down.
+It has been condemned in the strongest possible terms by, among others, the Republican-controlled Maricopa County Board of Supervisors, which urged that it be shut down.

 But similar recounts have been requested or initiated across the country:

 ● Last week, a judge in Georgia ordered Fulton County, one of the biggest Democratic strongholds in the state, to allow a group of citizens to examine copies of absentee ballots.
-This order came despite the fact that the country undertook multiple recounts — including one by hand — last fall that verified the accuracy of the count.
+This order came despite the fact that the county undertook multiple recounts — including one by hand — last fall that verified the accuracy of the count.
 Attorneys for Fulton County have asked that the order be dismissed and the audit is on hold until the judge rules.

-● In Michigan, county commissioners in Cheboygan County, which Trump won by nearly 2 to 1 over President Biden, heard from citizens pro and con last week as they considered whether to authorize an audit of their Dominion voting machines, based on claims that the equipment might been shifted votes.
+● In Michigan, county commissioners in Cheboygan County, which Trump won by nearly 2 to 1 over President Biden, heard from citizens pro and con last week as they considered whether to authorize an audit of their Dominion voting machines, based on claims that the equipment might have shifted votes.
 Calls for the audit in Cheboygan County followed a similar but unsuccessful effort to force an audit in Antrim County.
 Jocelyn Benson, Michigan’s secretary of state and a Democrat, warned county officials that such audits are not legal and that they should not turn over voting machines to unaccredited groups demanding audits.

 ●In Wisconsin, Republican Assembly Speaker Robin Vos said last week that he plans to hire retired police officers to work with a legislative committee to examine citizen complaints about the 2020 election.
 The examination was ordered months ago, and Vos said recently the investigation could continue until autumn.
 The police officers may be able to seek subpoenas for witnesses, with the approval of the legislature.